djplaner/blog/docs/2010/07/22/how-to-handle-the-marriage-of-ples-and-institutions/index.md

 ---
+categories:
+- elearning
+- plescquni
+date: 2010-07-22 11:03:00+10:00
+next:
+  text: '"PLEs and the institution: the wrong problem"'
+  url: /blog2/2010/07/23/ples-and-the-institution-the-wrong-problem/
+previous:
+  text: Features used in Webfuse course sites
+  url: /blog2/2010/07/21/features-used-in-webfuse-course-sites/
 title: How to handle the marriage of PLEs and institutions
-date: 2010-07-22 11:03:00+10:00
-categories: ['elearning', 'plescquni']
 type: post
 template: blog-post.html
 comments: